 Mr. Witte helped the Conservatory create a community music school, expand offerings in contemporary, hip hop, mariachi, and metal music, create new hybrid graduate curricula in music therapy, and add $2M in professional-level technology, equipment, and instruments for student use.
 Since 2010, he’s raised $66M in pledges and funding in support of arts education.

-Prior to his arrival in Northern California, he held administrative and academic posts in Kansas City, Missouri, and Atlanta, Georgia.
-Educated as horn player and conductor, Mr. Witte began his university teaching career at Gettysburg College.
+Before his arrival at Pacific, Mr. Witte held administrative and academic posts in Kansas City, Missouri, and Atlanta, Georgia.
+Educated as a horn player and conductor, he began his university teaching career at Gettysburg College.

-During his time in Atlanta, Mr. Witte helped plan and open the Bailey Performance Center at Kennesaw State University (KSU), hailed as "a beaut" by the Atlanta Journal-Constitution and now home both to KSU's School of Music and to annual residencies by the ASO.
+During his time in Atlanta, Mr. Witte helped plan and open the Bailey Performance Center at Kennesaw State University (KSU), now home to KSU’s School of Music.
+Hailed as "a beaut" by the Atlanta Journal-Constitution, Bailey hosts frequent performances by the Atlanta Symphony Orchestra.

-An alumnus of the Atlanta Public Schools and of the University of Michigan, Mr. Witte serves as an advisor to the Presser Foundation and to the Institute for Composer Diversity.
-Additionally, he sits on the board of the San Francisco Contemporary Music Players, and the National Association of Schools of Music, where he serves as Chair of the Commission on Accreditation.
+An alumnus of the Atlanta Public Schools and of the University of Michigan, Mr. Witte serves as an advisor to the Presser Foundation, the Institute for Composer Diversity, and as vice president of the board of the San Francisco Contemporary Music Players.
+From 2012 to 2022, he served as a member and then chair of the Commission on Accreditation for the National Association of Schools of Music.

 BM, University of Michigan

 MM, Horn Performance, University of Michigan

 MM, Conducting, University of Michigan